-Core sample records, lithologic logs, laboratory reports and associated drill hole information for all drill programs completed by BP, Royal Oak and Coastal Gold were digitally compiled by Coastal by Mercator and was reviewed in conjunction with newly generated records to assess completeness, consistency and validity of compiled results.
+Core sample records, lithologic logs, laboratory reports and associated drill hole information for all drill programs completed by BP, Royal Oak and Coastal Gold were digitally compiled by Coastal Gold staff and made available to Mercator for previous resource estimation purposes.
+Information pertaining to the exploration history in the property area had already been compiled by Mercator and was reviewed in conjunction with newly generated records to assess completeness, consistency and validity of compiled results.